CodyCodingCode/1800_DTC10/README.md

 * [Contents](#content)

 ## General Info
-This *browser based web application to ...
-*This is a line to mimic the conflict, adding line chaging again
-* Hi my name is Cody.
-That's all.
-* Hi my name is Wilson!
-* Hi my name is Shen!
+This browser based web application is called Tech Tycoon The function of the game mimics that of a clicker game Resources are provided to create quizzes for the game The app is linked to the firestore database, and uses it as back-end

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript
 * Bootstrap
-* ...
+* Firebase and Firestore

 ## Content
 Content of the project folder: